Ale5/js-Calculator/README.md

 Description:

-<br>This calculator working by object status, the object properties changes by clicking buttons and so the object changes.
+This calculator working by object status, the object properties changes by clicking buttons and so the object changes.
 <br>Each object changing makes a copy of a global (current object) and push that copy inside an array.
 <br>The array holds all the copies of a global object and let us know what was the status of object properties in specific moment.
 <br>The main model is "first value - operator - second value".
 There is a lot of another properties that helps us make a wright flow.